Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore: Results

-\myparagraph{User Community \& Trust Of Sigstore Creators} The large user community of \sig was also a key reason for its adoption among participants.
-This aligns with feedback from some participants (P1, P10) who cited GPG's smaller user base as a drawback.
-Additionally, some participants expressed inherent trust in the CNCF (Cloud Native Computing Foundation) security tooling community, which they had grown to rely on over time. \ParticipantQuote{\Subjectthree}{We do defer often at the higher level projects to different foundations.
-So we would be more likely to trust something from the CNCF, the Cloud Native Computing Foundation or Sigstore rather than small little independent developer projects or things like that.}
+The large user community of \sig also motivated its adoption among participants.
+Conversely, participants P1 and P14 cited GPG’s smaller user base as a drawback.
+In addition, some participants expressed trust in industry consortia such as the CNCF (Cloud Native Computing Foundation), noting that Sigstore’s development and governance under CNCF gave it additional legitimacy and credibility compared to tools maintained by smaller, independent groups. \ParticipantQuote{\Subjectthree}{We do defer often at the higher-level projects to different foundations.
+So we would be more likely to trust something from the CNCF...[than] independent developer projects.}